defold/doc/docs/en/manuals/editor-scripts.md

 - `editor.get(node_id, property)` — get a value of some node inside the editor.
 Nodes in the editor are various entities, such as script or collection files, game objects inside collections, json files loaded as resources, etc. `node_id` is a userdata that is passed to the editor script by the editor.
 Alternatively, you can pass resource path instead of node id, for example `"/main/game.script"`. `property` is a string.
 Currently these properties are supported:
   - `"path"` — file path from the project folder for *resources* — entities that exist as files or directories.
 Example of returned value: `"/main/game.script"`
   - `"children"` — list of children resource paths for directory resources
+  - `"parent"` — parent editor node for an Outline node that has a parent
   - `"text"` — text content of a resource editable as text (such as script files or json).
 Example of returned value: `"function init(self)\nend"`.
 Please note that this is not the same as reading file with `io.open()`, because you can edit a file without saving it, and these edits are available only when accessing `"text"` property.
   - for atlases: `images` (list of editor nodes for images in the atlas) and `animations` (list of animation nodes)
   - for atlas animations: `images` (same as `images` in atlas)